kristjanr/wise-cs/scraped-data/sections/06-wise-business/subsections/05-connecting-to-accounting-software/articles/07-disconnecting-your-wise-account-from-quickbooks/content.md

+# Connecting to accounting software
-# Disconnecting your Wise account from QuickBooks
+## Disconnecting your Wise account from QuickBooks
 To disconnect your Wise account from QuickBooks:

   1. Go to **Settings**